 OEB staff notes that Westario Power did not fill in any adjustments in Note 7 Breakdown of Principal Adjustments included in last approved balance of the GA Analysis Workform.

 Please fill in the adjustments in Note 7 of the GA Analysis Workform and also fill in the Note 8 for the principal adjustments that are required to be reversed as part of the current rate application.
+Note 7 has been completed.
+The adjustment requiring reversal has already been included in Note 8 (current year principal adjustment #4)

 Staff Question-4